 Rafale deal: Defence Ministry’s dissent note had nothing to do with pricing, clarifies ex-secy

-New Delhi, Feb 08: Soon after Congress President Rahul Gandhi claimed that Prime Minister Narendra Modi run parallel negotiations with French govt in the Rafale deal to benefit industrialist Anil Ambani, a former defence secretary put up a strong clarification for the Defence Ministry stating that whatever has been brought out in the media report on Rafale deal by the Hindu has nothing to do with pricing of the deal.
+New Delhi, Feb 08: Soon after Congress President Rahul Gandhi claimed that Prime Minister Narendra Modi ran parallel negotiations with French govt in the Rafale deal, a former defence secretary clarified saying that whatever has been brought out in the media report on Rafale deal by the Hindu has nothing to do with pricing of the deal.

 ''It (the dissent note from MoD on Rafale negotiations) had nothing to do with price.
 It was about sovereign guarantees and general terms and conditions,'' G Mohan Kumar, Defence Secretary at the time of Rafale negotiations was quoted as saying by ANI.